The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 All right, we've posted the picture of John Edwards' new estate, the 28,000 square foot main house.

-Uh I have no quarrel.
+I have no quarrel.

-I don't want anybody misunderstand.
+I don't want anybody to misunderstand.

-I'm people can spend their money however they want.
+People can spend their money however they want.

-What I want you to notice in this picture is the clear cutting.
+What I want you to notice in this picture is the clear-cutting.

 Take a look at the environmental destruction that took place to build this house.

-We've we've posted the picture up there now.
+We've posted the picture up there now.

-If you look at the top of the barn, you will see what looks like a tower on top of the barn, or the red building, whatever it is in its barn.
+If you look at the top of the barn, you will see what looks like a tower on top of the barn or the red building, whatever it is, in its barn.

 He may be planning on building a runway that would handle a Boeing 747, such as Air Force One.